Mechachleopteryx/pysesh/README.md

 Other files are jupyter notebook files (file ending in .ipynb).
 To open these, open anaconda command prompt, cd into the pysesh folder, and run `jupyter notebook`.
 This will open a webpage which will allow you to navigate through the files and open the notebook you want.

+PS: to connect anaconda to pycharm, at somepoint you need to enter the location of python interpreter.
+Mine was based at C:\Users\e.cemal\AppData\Local\Continuum\anaconda3\python.exe.